daffainfo/ctf-writeup/TexSAW 2023/README.md

 # TexSAW 2023
 CTF writeup for TexSAW 2023.
-I took part in this CTF competition with the my friend, @dRe and got 32th place out of 247 teams
+I took part in this CTF competition with my friend, @dRe and secured the 32th place out of 247 teams

 | Category | Challenge |
 | --- | --- |